Special Needs Offer

 We ensure children with additional needs have access to all activities with appropriate support as required.
-This may include support for physical, medical, learning, mental and emotional and social needs.
+This may include support for cognition and learning; speech and language; social communication and interaction; social, emotional and mental health; and physical and/or sensory needs.
 We assess children when they start at Eastrop and regularly during their time with us to ensure that we are identifying any additional needs as they arise.

-A child with SEND has an individual education plan called ‘My Plan’ in which we collaboratively set specific targets and resources with parents.
-When external professionals such as speech and language therapists, educational psychologists or doctors are involved, they are also invited to contribute and this may be towards a more complex Statement of Education Need or Education Health Care Plan (EHCP).
+A child with SEND has an individual education plan called ‘My Profile and Progress Plan’ in which we collaboratively set specific targets and resources with parents.
+When external professionals such as speech and language therapists, educational psychologists or doctors are involved, they are also invited to contribute and this may be used to contribute towards a more complex Education and Health Care Plan (EHCP).

 - Ensure that the school has an SEND policy and review it on a regular basis